cloudberrydb/bootcamp/101-cbdb-tutorials/create-tables.md

     CREATE TABLE
     ```

 5. Use the `\dt` command to display all tables in the `faa` schema.
-You can see that 6 tables are created.
+You can see that 6 tables have been created.

     ```sql
     tutorial=> \dt